wrk226/ASA-GS_for_TSP/README.md

 # How to use it
 Program will receive two argument: path, OPT
 "path" is the path of data file
-"OPT" is the appproximate optimal length
+"OPT" is the appproximate optimal distance
 You may found some useful information from here [[link]](http://www.math.uwaterloo.ca/tsp/world/countries.html)

 ## References